SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 14. Select `Download` to keep them for later.

-## Exercise 3.3 Enable SAP Landscape Management Cloud to emit events to SAP Alert Notificaiton Service
+## Exercise 3.3 Enable SAP Landscape Management Cloud to emit events to SAP Alert Notification Service

 After completing these steps, SAP Landscape Management Cloud will be able to send events to SAP Alert Notification Service.